allanbunch/node-red-openai-api/README.md

 - Vector Store File Batches
 - Vector Store Files
 - Vector Stores
+- Videos
+- Webhooks

+`Graders` are supported through Evals payloads (`testing_criteria`) in the same way the official SDK models them.

 See the in-editor node help for method-specific payload fields and links to official API docs.